MrAnyx/obsidian-ffmpeg-converter/README.md

 To install this plugin, simply go to the officiel plugin store from Obsidian and search for **Ffmpeg Converter**.

 You must install [FFMPEG](https://ffmpeg.org/download.html) first in order to use this plugin properly.
 Once downloaded, simply add the `bin` folder of FFMPEG to your environment variables and you're good to go !

+## Rollback image in case of error

+Not available yet

 ## Manually installing the plugin